 Many things have changed over the last 120 years, however, the annual offering of Fresh Soft Shell Crabs and Oysters continues to be a tradition at Youell’s:

 Though 18th century satirist Jonathan Swift once wrote, “He was a bold man that first ate an oyster.”
 This bivalve has been a culinary favorite for thousands of years.
 The hard, rough, gray shell contains a meat which can vary in color from creamy beige to pale gray, in flavor from salty to creamy and in texture from tender to firm.
 There are both natural and cultivated oyster beds.
 Commercially harvested oysters come in four primary species here in the United States.
 These include Pacific (or Japanese), Eastern (or Atlantic) and the Olympia, (Pacific Northwest), and Belon (European).
 Companies sell these species under a variety of names depending on the exact location of harvest.

 The FDA has created the National Shellfish Sanitation Program Guide, which provides the minimum requirements to participate in interstate commerce of shellfish.
 These guidelines also establish a standard for the sale and distribution of shellfish:

-- All shellfish come from approved bodies of water.
+- Firstly, all shellfish come from approved bodies of water.

-- All bodies of water are monitored for bacteria.
+- Secondly, monitor all bodies of water for bacteria.

-- Each order is tagged for date and location of harvest.
+- Tag each order for date and location of harvest.

-- Dealers and distributors must keep hourly temperature logs.
+- Lastly, dealers and distributors must keep hourly temperature logs.